FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 NoExchange / Confluence
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Reserved for special conditions like confluence or split flow.
+Reserved for special conditions like confluence or split flow and no exchange condition between the channel and floodplain.

-*Corresponds to:* `CHAN.DAT`
+*Corresponds to:* `CHAN.DAT` C lines and E lines.

 .. image:: ./img/hdf5/FLO084a.png